GeoNode/geonode/docs/install/core/index.rst

 You will be logged into the GeoServer instance as ``root``.

-GeoServer is deployed on a Apache Tomcat instance which can be found here
+GeoServer is deployed on an Apache Tomcat instance which can be found here

 .. code-block:: shell

   cd /usr/local/tomcat/webapps/geoserver

 .. warning:: The GeoServer ``DATA_DIR`` is deployed on an external Docker Volume ``geonode_gsdatadir``.
-This data dir won’t be affected by changes to the GeoServer application, since it is ``external``.
+This data dir won’t be affected by changes to the GeoServer application since it is ``external``.

 Update the GeoServer instance inside the GeoServer Container